C3PablO/pablo-romero-jaren-site/_posts/en/donde_esta_mi_calcetin.md

 It looks like someone has lost a sock.
 Perhaps the octopus under the bed took it?
 Or maybe the ghost in the library has seen it?
 Regardless of where it is, finding this sock is going to be an adventure.

-Follow the wonderful story of four charismatic creatures looking for a missing sock and explore the joy of searching and finding even though the things one finds are not always the ones expected.
+Join the wonderful story of four charismatic creatures on their search for a missing sock, and discover the joy of searching and finding, even when the things found are not always the ones expected.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc002.png)

-*¿Dónde está mi calcetín?* (Where is my sock?) is a self-published picture book written in Spanish (with a cheatsheet in English) for 3+ year olds and beginner readers.
-The crowdfunding campaign will launch on Verkami on 2022 September 15th.
-Until then, you can subscribe using the button below and get notified when everything starts.
-Join the campaign and get awesome rewards! <div className="flex justify-center"><a target="_blank" className="text-xl md:text-2xl px-8 py-5 m-8 rounded-md inline-block text-zinc-100 transition ease-in-out hover:scale-110 duration-200 cursor-pointer bg-indigo-800 hover:bg-indigo-500 hover:no-underline no-underline font-normal" href="https://www.verkami.com/projects/33313-donde-esta-mi-calcetin">Visit the campaign</a></div>
+*¿Dónde está mi calcetín?* (Where is my sock?) is a self-published picture book written in Spanish for children aged 3 and above, as well as beginner readers.
+The crowdfunding campaign was launched on Verkami on September 15th, 2022, and was published in November 2022 with the help of arpund 200 pledges.

 ![](/assets/images/posts/donde_esta_mi_calcetin/demc007.png)